How to Promote a Blog on LinkedIn: 11 Tips That Actually Drive Traffic

 Example of blog links in the LinkedIn Publications section

+The Featured section sits right below your About info, so it’s even more prominent.
 Add links to your best blog posts, videos, or media related to your topic.
-Each item shows up with a thumbnail image and headline, helping it stand out on your profile.
+Each item shows up with a thumbnail and headline, making your profile look like a proper content destination.

 Example of a LinkedIn Featured section with blog posts